-TUCKED AWAY IN THE DENSELY forested mountains of Alta Verapaz, Guatemala, lies an idyllic limestone paradise that despite the grueling hours of off-road forging it takes to get there is one of the most beautiful of the world’s hidden natural gems.
+TUCKED AWAY IN THE DENSELY forested mountains of Alta Verapaz, Guatemala, lies an idyllic limestone paradise, often called one of the most beautiful of the world’s hidden natural gems.

 Virtually inaccessible to all but the heartiest four-wheel drive vehicles, the Semuc Champey natural monument boasts six stunning tiered turquoise pools, an extensive cave network complete with underground waterfalls, and breathtaking views.
 The shockingly blue pools rest on top of a natural limestone bridge covering a portion of the Cahabón River.